nmboffi/nmboffi.github.io/index.md

 ---
 ##### research interests

-I am broadly interested in nonlinear dynamical systems, control theory, machine learning, optimization, and computational mathematics.
-My recent research has focused on the use of machine learning methods in control theory, and the application of dynamical systems techniques to optimization and machine learning.
-In the past, I have focused on numerical algorithm development for the simulation of physical systems, both quantum and classical.
-I am increasingly excited about the application of machine learning and data-driven methods to the solution of complex high-dimensional problems in computational mathematics.
+I am interested in applied and computational mathematics.
+My recent research has focused on the use of machine learning methods in control theory and the application of tools from dynamical systems theory to optimization and machine learning.
+My earlier research has focused on numerical algorithm development and implementation for the simulation of disordered and quantum systems.
+I am currently excited about developing principled methods for incorporating the remarkable ability of neural networks to approximate high-dimensional functions into classical approaches in computational mathematics.

 ---
 ##### preprints